 - 1) Write a 4-5 page essay (double spaced) analyzing your social location in the context of migration and settler colonialism.
-You may draw on course readings and other academic and non-academic sources.
-This should be written as a first-person narrative, giving details about your location in structures of gender/race/colonialism/migration etc. - 2) Create a piece of art, poem, or other creative format to represent your social location in the context of migration and settler colonialism.
+You may draw on course readings and other academic and non-academic sources. - 2) Create a piece of art, poem, or other creative format to represent your social location in the context of migration and settler colonialism.
 If you choose this option, you must also submit a 2-page artist's statement (double spaced) explaining the meaning behind your project.
 The artist's statement should include citations to academic sources.